 (3) In this regulation —

-“sandboard” means a board designed to be used for sliding down a slope of land.
+sandboard means a board designed to be used for sliding down a slope of land.

 [Regulation 60A inserted in Gazette 4 Jul 1997 p.
 3532.]

 60B.
 Litter

 (1) A person shall not deposit litter, or cause litter to be deposited, within the limits of the Island unless the litter is deposited in a place or receptacle set aside or provided for that purpose.